 Hampton Lumber temporarily shut down an Oregon plant after an employee showed symptoms similar to the virus.
 It has since reopened.
 The employee eventually tested negative.

 Spring High Point Market has been postponed until early June.
 Around 80,000 were estimated to attend.
+Update: The spring event has been cancelled.
+Fall Market will take place Oct.
+17-21.

 The Great Lakes Woodworking Festival held in Michigan and hosted by the Sam Beauford Woodworking Institute has been cancelled.
 The event was originally scheduled for May 2-3.
 It would have been the fourth annual event.
 Around 5,000 were set to attend.